 Raised in Chicago, IL by a proud Hispanic family, Sophia's earliest musical influences were the songs, rhythms, and dances of bachata, merengue, and salsa.
 Her studies in vocal performance were at the Eastman School of Music and Bard College Conservatory, where she developed a particular fluency in art song and contemporary repertoire.
 Along with her musical passions, Sophia is also an animal rights advocate and enjoys learning ways to do less harm to our fellow beings.
 She enjoys traveling the world and trying things slightly outside of her comfort zone and hopes to one day live in Spain.
 Sophia definitely uses humor as a coping mechanism and enjoys making other people laugh.
 She's also very proud to announce that, only recently, she discovered how to manage and style her naturally curly hair.
 She currently lives in Cologne, Germany with her amazing partner, composer Andrew Haig, and their dog, Gunnar.

-Some recent highlights include premiering Andrew Norman's first opera A Trip to the Moon both with the Berlin Philharmonic and the London Symphony Orchestra with Sir Simon Rattle.
+The 2017/18 season included premiering Andrew Norman's first opera A Trip to the Moon both with the Berlin Philharmonic and the London Symphony Orchestra with Sir Simon Rattle.
 She has performed with Teodor Currentzis and the Mahler Chamber Orchestra for Claude Vivier’s Lonely Child at the Prinzregententheater in Munich and the Elbphilharmonie in Hamburg.
 With the Bregenzer Festspiele she premiered the role of Lily Briscoe in To The Lighthouse by Zesses Seglias with text by Virginia Woolf based on the book of the same title.
 She also joined the Het Gelders Orkest and Antonello Manacorda for the premiere of Robin de Raaff's Emily Dickinson Songs for voice and orchestra in Arnhem, Apeldoorn, and Nijmegen, Holland.

 In the 2015/16 season, Sophia made her European operatic debut premiering the title role of Maria Republica by François Paris with Nantes-Angers Opera.
 While still attending Bard College, she had the tremendous pleasure of singing the title role of Jennie in the New York premiere of Higglety Pigglety Pop! by Oliver Knussen, one of her favorite composers.
 She also had the great honor of making her Carnegie Hall debut performing Correspondances by Henri Dutilleux with the American Symphony Orchestra.
 She is still very close to her then mentor, Dawn Upshaw, who has guided and supported her desire to follow a unique career path.